Aurangabad Caves contain some of the most beautiful sculptures known to be created by Indian artists of classical period.

 Caves are carved in a cliff in the time period from the 2nd – 3rd century AD to the 7th century AD.

 The oldest are caves 1 and 3, possibly excavated in the 2nd – 3rd century AD.

 Cave 1 is unfinished monastery – vihara.
 The ceiling of the verandah has collapsed.
 Only portico and pillars are finished.
 Verandah contains three panels depicting Buddha with Padmapani and Vajrapani.

 Cave 2 is chaitya – square shrine with a circumabulatory around it.
 It contains a square shrine.
-Colossal statue of Buddha is located in the shrine.
-Entrance in this shrine is adorned with depictions of Avalokitesvara on either side.
+A colossal statue of Buddha is located in the shrine.
+The entrance in this shrine is adorned with depictions of Avalokitesvara on either side.
 Cave 2 contains several sculpted images of Buddha.

 Cave 4 is chaitya griha of Hinayana order.
 Unfortunately, it is in bad shape due to soft rock – the front part of this cave has collapsed – there still are visible stumps of pillars of this part.
 12 beautiful octagonal columns in the rectangular hall have been preserved, they are adorned with carvings depicting scenes from Jataka tales – tales about the previous births (jāti) of Buddha.
 These columns divide the hall in the main part and side aisles.

 At the rear part of hall there stands stupa – it is a high cylindrical drum with bulbous dome and with sculpting similar to inverted pyramid rising above it.
 Such style of stupa testifies that this chaitya griha is made the latest in the 3rd century AD.

 Ceiling of the hall is reinforced with stone ribs resembling wooden architecture.